stmarksnewferry/stmarksnewferry.github.io/_whats_on_boxes/sundays.md

 **Evenings:**

-Mission Prayer on the third Sunday at 5pm.
+Evening Service on the second Sunday at 5pm.

-Evening Prayer on the final Sunday at 6.30pm.
+Mission Prayer on the fourth Sunday at 5pm.

-And occasional seminar series on the final Sunday at 7.45pm.
+And occasional seminar series on the fourth Sunday at 6.30pm.